armalite/beautiful-dbt-template/README.md

    - Prompts you for the URL to your remote Github repo (created in *step 1*) so that it can connect to it
    - Installs all the dependencies needed to run DBT

+5. Restart your terminal/shell and ensure Poetry is installed `poetry --version`.

+When inside your `dbt/` folder you can run any dbt command within this virtual environment by prefixing your command with `poetry run` e.g.
+`poetry run dbt run --profiles-dir .`

+### (Optional) Connecting your remote repo
-5. _(Optional)_ *This step is optional and only needed if you skipped providing the Github URL in step 4*.
+_(Optional)_ *This step is optional and only needed if you skipped providing the Github URL in step 4*.
    If for some reason you did not provide the URL to your Github repo during step 4, you can still manually connect to your remote repository following the steps to "push an existing repository from the command-line".
 These steps should look something like: